False Flags (Updated!)

 • Model related probabilistic events using Venn diagrams

-• Use probabilities to predict the consequences of a real-world policy
+• Use compound probabilities to predict the consequences of a real-world policy

 Appropriate most times as students are developing conceptual understanding.